-Moving to Spain is a dream for many, but adjusting to daily life can feel overwhelming at first.
+Moving to Spain is a dream for many, but adjusting to daily life can feel daunting at first.
 With the right preparation and mindset, you can make the transition smoother, build connections quickly and start enjoying the lifestyle you’ve worked so hard to achieve.

 Download the Spain Buying Guide